This course is Tuition Fee Free for funded students.

-- Enjoy learning and sharing your experience with other students, disability and health care professionals
+- Enjoy learning and sharing your experience with other students, support workers, disability and health care professionals

 - Be guided by our highly experienced and qualified trainers who will provide guidance to you with regular contact

 Fees and Funding

-If you are studying within Victoria, and you’re an Australian Citizen or Permanent Resident, you are probably eligible for Victorian and Commonwealth Government Funding – see our Fees and Funding page for more information.
+If you are studying within Victoria, and you’re an Australian Citizen, Permanent Resident or New Zealand Citizen, you are probably eligible for Victorian and Commonwealth Government Funding – see our Fees and Funding page for more information.

 About this qualification

-This course prepares you to work with people with a disability in residential group homes, training resource centres, day respite centres and open employment services, other community settings and clients’ homes.
+This course prepares you to work providing services to people with a disability in residential group homes, training resource centres, day respite centres and open employment services, other community settings and clients’ homes.
 Support is provided in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.